Aswendt-Lab/AIDAhisto/README.md

 <h3><b>GET STARTED</h3></b>

 Download the modified atlas files and the test images (including representative results) [here](https://doi.org/10.12751/g-node.25jp6z).
-For details on installation and use, see the step-by-step in the [Manual v1.2](https://github.com/maswendt/AIDAhisto/AIDAhisto_Manual.pdf)
+For details on installation and use, see the step-by-step guide in the [Manual v1.2](https://github.com/maswendt/AIDAhisto/AIDAhisto_Manual.pdf)

 <h3><b>CITATION</h3></b>